lotusnprod/lotus-manuscript/manuscript.md

 For "split", "publishingDetails" and "original" subcategories, the year of publication of the obtained reference, its journal, and the name of the first author were searched in the original entry and if at least two of them were present, the entry was kept.
 Entries were then further filtered to keep the ones where the reference title contained the first element of the detected canonical name.
 Except for COCONUT, exceptions to this filter were made for all DOI-based references.
-The function resullting from those rules is ([filter_dirty.R](https://github.com/lotusnprod/lotus-processor/blob/main/src/r/filter_dirty.R)).
+The function resulting from those rules is ([filter_dirty.R](https://github.com/lotusnprod/lotus-processor/blob/main/src/r/filter_dirty.R)).
 To validate those filtering criteria, an additional set of 100 structure-organism pairs were manually analyzed.
 F0.5 score was used as a metric.
 F0.5 score is a modified F1 score where precision has twice more weight than recall.